phunware/maas-cms-ios-sdk/README.md

 Overview
 -----------

-The MaaSCMS SDK allows developers to fetch and manage the various pieces of data in the Content Management Engine, including containers, schemas, structure and content.
-The CME spans across your entire organization so different applications can potentially share the same content.
+The MaaS Content Management SDK allows developers to fetch and manage the various pieces of data in the Content Management module, including containers, schemas, structure and content.
+Content Management spans across your entire organization, so different applications can potentially share the same content.

 ### Container